iviviano/Algorithms/Grading/HW5.md

 TOTAL:          /100
 ```

-It is essential that you get `env-lookup` for the future Minischeme homeworks.
-Please
+If you are confused about any of this feedback, reach out to @mollyfeldman or come to office hours with @elinorfrost or me.
+It is essential that you get `env-lookup` working for the rest of Minischeme to work, so **don't wait to sort this out**.